By A. O.

 A fully equipped control center: the head

 There are two feelers on the upper side of the mosquito’s head.
-These feelers are rich in sensory cells, and are very sensitive receptors.
+These feelers are rich in sensory cells and are very sensitive receptors.
 The male mosquito’s feelers are much more sensitive than those of the female, because at mating time, thanks to these feelers, they can perceive the frequency of the female’s wing beat in the midst of a multitude of sounds.

 When the mosquito bites, this sheath folds back and the cutting mechanism goes into action.
 This mechanism consists of 6 parts.
-Four of these are very effective cutting knives.
+Four of these are very effective for cutting knives.
 They are strong enough to cut as easily into the skin of a frog or the scales of a snake as into the human skin.

 The other two parts join together to make an empty tube.
 The mosquito sticks this tube into the wound opened by the knives enabling it to suck the blood of its victim.

 One of the knives numbs the tissue with a salivary fluid it pours into the wound.
 This is a kind of local anesthetic.
-In this way the mosquito cuts into the skin and you don’t feel a thing as it sucks your blood.
+In this way, the mosquito cuts into the skin and you don’t feel a thing as it sucks your blood.
 As this fluid also prevents the blood from clotting, the mosquito is able to carry on sucking the blood.
 It is again this fluid that later causes irritation and swelling.

 This section joined to the head of the mosquito is where the mosquito’s six legs are appended to, as well as a pair of wings.
 These wings are covered in scales and have veins passing through them.